Laser Interferometer Alignment Fixture

 Impact:

-Significant Time Savings: Reduced laser setup time from 32 hours to 2.7 hours (92% reduction).
+Significant Time Savings: Reduced total laser setup time from 32 hours to 2.7 hours (92% reduction).

 Expanded Testing Capability: Removed limitations caused by poor laser signal alignment, allowing for a larger usable test area.